Organisational overview

 The Strategy and Investment division uses market intelligence, research and evaluation to understand and share industry insights and to devise strategy to enhance ORSR's performance and industry outcomes.
 The division administers the Sports Vouchers program and the assessment and allocation of grants for a range of industry priorities and outcomes through one-off, term and ongoing programs.
 This division is also responsible for corporate services and governance and is the conduit into the host department and broader government.

-The Sector Capability division provides a strategic and integrated approach towards the development and delivery of recreation and sport initiatives to build diversity, strength, capacity and sustainability with industry clients and the community.
+The Sector Capability and Partnerships division provides a strategic and integrated approach towards the development and delivery of recreation and sport initiatives to build diversity, strength, capacity and sustainability with industry clients and the community.
 The division also leads program development, delivery of resources, and initiatives to educate, support and enhance the efforts of sport and recreation organisations and clubs to drive participation outcomes for an Active State.

 The Infrastructure and Planning division provides a strategic and integrated approach towards the development and delivery of recreation and sport infrastructure and works to build diversity, strength, capacity and sustainability with industry clients.
 The division is responsible for 26 sporting assets across the state, including major sporting venues such as Adelaide Super-Drome and SA Athletics Stadium and undertakes development planning, construction project management, facilities management, and recreation trails development and management.